CompGenomeLab/PHACE-MP/README.md

 **Output**
 - `ToleranceScores/<id>.csv`

-> Note: This step is the only one that needs the AA ASR `.state` file.
+> Note: This step is the only one that needs the ASR `.state` file.

 ---